yochananscharf/carnd/vehicle_detection/writeup.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
 After trying on the SVM for 9.29 Seconds with a test accuracy of 0.986 I tried the ANN approach.
 This got me an accuracy of 0.998 a full 1% improvement
 I implemented an object oriented `VehicleTracker()` class for combining heatmaps over several frames.
 If I'd had time I'd probably try different parameters for the HOG feature extraction and try it on the different color channels instead of just grayscale.
+Try some more ways to supress false positives, maybe